UPPMAX/programming_formalisms/docs/project/issues.md

 > Always work on an Issue

-## Kanban board

 ## Exercises

+### Exercise 1: a typical issue lifecycle

 - Create an issue.
+In the text, write why you create that issue and what needs to be done
-Assign yourself to the issue.
-Close the issue
+- Assign yourself to the issue
+- Close the issue.
+In the text, write why you close that issue

+## Discussion

+Issues are useful to communicate:

+- what needs to be done
+- who is planning to do what
+- what is already done

+However, an issue tracker is not designed to communicate what is _actively_ being worked on.
+For that, a [kanban board](kanban_board.md) is used instead.

 ## References